jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

 Tasks:

-* Robin reports on general status and requirements as supplied by Jason from Cape Town for the Cape Town meet-up. ✔ / ✘
+* Robin reports on general status and requirements as supplied by Jason from Cape Town for the Cape Town meet-up. ✔
 * Robin (once MailChimp is up) continue to support through the newsletter.
-  ✔ / ✘
+  ✔
 * Everyone: Consider a new date for one or more of us to go to Cape Town.
   Possible five dates: 24 July, 27 August, 24 September (Holiday, so may change), 22 October, 26 November.
 * Lee: Can go talk about performance, Varnish, MemCache and Drupal.

 Notes:
+* Adam would like to congratulate the guys who helped start the Cape Town meetup again.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Durban